-I / We, \\\\\\of being a member of Al-Noor Sugar Mills Limited, holder of Ordinary \\\\\ Share(s) as per Register Folio No / CDC Account No.\\\\ hereby opt for video conference facility at \\\\\.
+office of the Company at least seven days before AGM.
+I / We,of being a member of Al-noor Sugar Mills Limited, holder of Ordinary Folio No / CDC Account No hereby opt for video conference facility at Share(s) as per Register MEMBER SIGNATURE

-MEMBER SIGNATURE

-10 Circulation of Annual Audited Accounts through Email/CD/DVD/ USB :
+10. Circulation of Annual Audited Accounts through Email/CD/DVD/ USB:

-Pursuant to the directions issued by the SECP vide SRO 787(1) 2014 dated 8 September 2014 and SRO 470(1)/2016 dated 31 May 2016 whereby Securities and Exchange Commission of Pakistan (SECP) has directed and Shareholders of the company in the 47th Annual General Meeting held on January 31, 2017 approved to circulate Annual Audited Financial Statements (i.e. Annual Statement of Financial Position and Statement of Profit or Loss, Statement of Comprehensive Income, Statement of Cash Flows, Notes to the Financial Statements, Auditors' and Directors' Report) along with notice of Annual General Meeting to its members through e-mail /CD/DVD/USB/ at their registered Addresses.
+Pursuant to the directions issued by the SECP vide SRO 787(1) 2014 dated September 8, 2014 and SRO 470(1)/2016 dated May 31, 2016 whereby Securities and Exchange Commission of Pakistan (SECP) has directed and Shareholders of the company in the 47th Annual General Meeting held on January 31, 2017 approved to circulate Annual Audited Financial Statements (i.e. Statement of Financial Position, Statement of Profit or Loss Accounts, Statement of Comprehensive income, Statement of cash follows, notes to the Financial Statement, Auditor's and Director's Report) along with notice of Annual General Meeting to its members through e-mail /CD/DVD/USB/ at their registered Addresses.